demine8-afk/Emergent-Scalar-Gravity-and-Particle-Stability-in-a-3-1--Dimensional-Nonlinear-Spinor-Model.pdf/README.md

-**Note to Reviewers:**
+    🚧 Repository Under Construction

-The core computational scripts are currently being cleaned, documented, and uploaded.
-The full suite of simulation tools, including the (3+1)D spectral solver and data analysis notebooks, will be fully available here within the next 72 hours to ensure reproducibility.
+    The computational scripts are currently being finalized and uploaded.
+The full code suite will be available here within the next 72 hours to ensure reproducibility.

-# Emergent Scalar Gravity and Particle Stability in a (3+1)D Nonlinear Spinor Model
+    Status: 🟡 Uploading

-**Status:** 🟡 Repository Population in Progress
+    For urgent inquiries or early access, please contact the corresponding author via the email address listed in the preprint.